gambolputty/wikitable2csv/readme.md

 # wikitable2csv
 A tool to convert Wikipedia tables to CSV.

-Enter the url of the Wikipedia page containing the table(s).
-Press "Convert" and copy the results to your clipboard.
+1. Enter the url of the Wikipedia page containing the table(s).
+2. Press "Convert".
+3. Copy the results to your clipboard.

 Available [here](http://wikitable2csv.ggor.de/).